Hybrid Chat (Customer-Agent-Bot)

 The agent can tag intents and entities in the message and can also select response amongst the answers that the bot suggests (highest-scoring answers), or draft a new response to the customer.

 From the bot’s perspective, everything proceeds as if it was a normal dialogue.
 Tagged Messages and validated conversations (by the agent) can be used as training data to the bot, in order to improve further recognition rates (NLU) and answers (Dialogue Engine).
-A differentiator of the EF Hybridchat solution is also that it directly enables (senior) agents to not only use hybrid chat, but to also tag messages on-the-fly, so that the same messages don’t need to be reviewed twice (once by the agent, once by a person doing tagging).

 To further speed up training, we’ll soon be providing automated clustering of similar messages between humans to detect frequent intents or actions.